truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### Cloud Spanner

-Cloud Spanner is used to handle Relational Databases in a very demanding environment, where the clients needs high-writes.
+Cloud Spanner is used to handle Relational Databases in a very demanding environment, where the clients need high-writes.
 It is very similar to a relational database, in which you define your tables containing columns and primary keys.

 Usually, in a classic RDBMS, you define relationships in your tables.
 Those relationships are created using Foreign Keys, used to join table together.
-To provide better performance, Cloud Spanner adds the feature of "interleaved tables" where you define a relationships between tables not by foreign key, by by sharing the primary of the parent table.
+To provide better performance, Cloud Spanner adds the feature of "interleaved tables" where you define a relationship between tables not by foreign key, but by sharing the primary of the parent table.
 It is like a parent/child relationships.
 Cloud Spanner stores "interleaved tables" data differently by using the same physical storage to group the data together.
-In term of storage, the child data is stored between two parents rows.
+In terms of storage, the child data is stored between two parents rows.
 Child data must share the exact same column in the exact same order as the PK of the parent table.

 Primary keys:
 * are automatically indexed and sorted alphabetically.
 * contains as many columns as needed
 * Must NOT be a basic auto-increment integer as it creates a HotSpot.
 Indeed, Spanner divided data based on key range...
-If you have an auto-increment value, then your data will always be redirected to the same node, until the key range is fullm and then going onto the next one..
+If you have an auto-increment value, then your data will always be redirected to the same node, until the key range is full and then going onto the next one..

 PK best practices:
 * Hash the key and store it into a single column